SEO & ADA: Accessibility Meets Crawlability

 No matter the channel your content is receiving the most traffic from, driving a ton of users to your website is great for establishing domain authority.
-But, if those people are consistently exiting your website after only viewing one page, that doesn’t necessarily speak help your sales.
+If those people are consistently exiting your website after only viewing one page, that doesn’t necessarily speak to help your sales.
 Having content that drives a lot of traffic, but doesn’t produce conversions isn’t helpful to your business goals.
 So what can you do?

-For those who have never heard of “TL:DR”, it’s a fairly simple way that people with novel-worthy Facebook posts summarize their thoughts at the end.
-“Too long, didn’t read” or “TL:DR” is a way to summarize your content in an easy, consumable way at the end of your content.
+For those who have never heard of “TL;DR”, it’s a fairly simple way that people with novel-worthy Facebook posts summarize their thoughts at the end.
+“Too long; didn’t read” or “TL;DR” is a way to summarize your content in an easy, consumable way at the end of your content.

 Plus, Google loves short summaries of the important information to showcase in featured snippets.
-Including “TL:DR” sections at the end of your content helps increase your chances of staying at the top of search results and driving more traffic to your website.
+Including “TL;DR” sections at the end of your content helps increase your chances of staying at the top of search results and driving more traffic to your website.
 The summary should be placed right before your next steps or calls-to-action.

 If it’s been a while since you’ve published the high-traffic content, go through it to see if you can link to new content or services.
 You’ve most likely written new content in the meantime and can now utilize your high-performing content to funnel more traffic to other parts of your website.
 Be careful not to overwhelm your readers with dozens of links.
 Be smart about where you are linking and do it with the user’s intent in mind.

 Take an audit of the calls-to-action located in the content.
 Do they use powerful action words?
 Do they clearly show a user where they should go next?
 Spend time thinking through how captivating your CTAs are.
 We recommend using a button to draw the eye to your CTA, so they don’t get buried in body text.